Contract Liabilities and Costs from Contracts with Customers

 The following table reflects the components of deferred revenue:

 Contract costs – Contract costs consist of deferred commissions resulting from franchise and area development sales by third-party and affiliate brokers and sales personnel.
 The total commission is deferred at the point of a franchise sale.
 The commissions are evenly split among the number of studios purchased under the development agreement and begin to be amortized when a subsequent franchise agreement is executed.
 The commissions are recognized on a straight-line basis over the initial ten-year franchise agreement term to align with the recognition of the franchise agreement or area development fees.
 The Company classifies these deferred contract costs as either current deferred costs or non-current deferred costs in the condensed consolidated balance sheets.
 The associated expense is classified within costs of franchise and service revenue in the condensed consolidated statements of operations.
-At March 31, 2022 and December 31, 2021, there were approximately $3,221 and $3,071 of current deferred costs and approximately $42,355 and $41,941 in non-current deferred costs, respectively.
-The Company recognized approximately $2,553 and $1,009 in franchise sales commission expense for the three months ended March 31, 2022 and 2021, respectively.
+At June 30, 2023 and December 31, 2022, there were approximately $3,798 and $3,589 of current deferred costs and approximately $44,434 and $43,445 in non-current deferred costs, respectively.
+The Company recognized franchise sales commission expense of approximately $1,746 and $3,781 for the three and six months ended June 30, 2023, respectively, and $2,797 and $5,350 for the three and six months ended June 30, 2022, respectively.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.